pakeke-constructor/umg-mod-monorepo/move_behaviour/components.md

     type = anything from MOVE_TYPES,

     target = "redTeam", -- target is the closest redTeam entity.
-    -- alternatively, if `ent.moveBehaviourTarget` is set, it will ignore this value, -- and target that entity instead.
+    -- (ie, targets all entities that have `ent.category = "redTeam"`) -- alternatively, if `ent.moveBehaviourTarget` is set, it will ignore this value, -- and target that category instead.

     activateDistance = 200,
     -- the distance required for a new target to be selected.

     deactivateDistance = 250,
-    -- the distance required for
+    -- the distance required for this entity to stop following

     -- OPTIONAL VALUES: